jesusfb/node-rest-api-swagger-docker/README.md

 # Node-Rest-Api-Swagger

 This is a restful-api for two types of users - `ADMIN`, `USER`.
-Two models are implemented: users and todo lists.
-After logging in, each user can create todo lists.
-A usual user can perform CRUD operations only for their todo lists, an administrator can fault CRUD operations for any todo lists + CRUD for users.
+Two models are implemented: users and to-do lists.
+You can register/login.
+You can also reset your passwor, after which you will receive an email.
+After logging in, each user can create to-do lists.
+A usual user can perform CRUD operations on their profile and only for their to-do lists, an administrator can perform CRUD operations on any users and to-do lists.
 # Knowledge Cover

 - Node.js (Express.js)
 - TypeScript
+- SOA
 - Rest API
 - MongoDB & Mongoose
 - CRUD Operation
 - API documentation on Swagger
 - APIs Authorization (JWT)
+- Reset password (Nodemailer gmail)
 - CORS
 - Field validation
 - Error handling